sarah11918/tutorial-in-docs/src/pages/en/0-0-introduction.md

 ## Guided Tutorial

-In this tutorial, you will build a full-functioning Astro blog website, step-by-step, taking you from zero to full launch! :rocket:
+In this tutorial, you will build a fully-functioning Astro blog website, step-by-step, taking you from zero to full launch! :rocket:

 Along the way, you'll see Astro core concepts like **partial hydration**, **component-based composition** and **file routing** in action, and you wiil also learn:
 - how to set up your development environnment and start a new project